jwoolnt/advent-of-code-2023/README.md

 # advent-of-code-2023

-This repository/package houses all my solutions for the 2023 Advent of Code!
+This repository/package houses all my solutions for Advent of Code 2023!

 ## What is Advent of Code (AOC)?